Sciebo-RDS/Sciebo-RDS/docs/content/doc/impl/central/token-storage.md

 Currently, each user can only have one token for each service.
 This is currently ensured by the fact that tokens are already identical if their service names match.

-## Schedules
+# Update services

-Due to the easier handling, the data is currently only stored in the memory.
-This means that as soon as the service is interrupted, all data is also lost, which means that all users have to log in again.
-In the future, this will be remedied by persistent and cross-cluster storage.
+If a service that has already been stored in the token storage is to be updated, it must be deleted beforehand.
+Otherwise, the client will receive a 409 (Conflict) in the HTTP status code, indicating that the service has not been updated.
+A request should then be made using the DELETE method for the service in question.
+Then the previous request can be made again and should generate a 200 (OK) response.

 # OpenAPI v3